 red, yellow, or green bell pepper, julienned

 In a large pot, boil water for the lo mein noodles.
 Skip this step if using lo mein egg noodles, because they do not require pre-cooking.
 Cook the noodles until al dente, following the package instructions.
 Drain and rinse well in cold water.

-In a small bowl, combine light soy sauce, dark soy sauce, oyster sauce, sesame oil.
+In a small bowl, combine light soy sauce, dark soy sauce, oyster sauce, and sesame oil.
 Whisk together and set aside.

 Heat 1 teaspoon of oil (I use sesame or avocado oil) in a non-stick skillet or wok over medium-high or high heat.